 POSTS BY TAG

 New month, new gear!
 No more fear of missing out on the latest and greatest.
 Keeping up with our new tradition of a monthly product pick blog to help you keep up with our constantly updating site inventory, we asked the ACK merchandising team which products to spotlight for November.
+The post November Product Picks – 5 Items to Check Out! appeared first on The ACK Blog.

 In this blog, Ryan from Bending Branches will be going over the basics of paddling a kayak.
 He will be covering, hand positioning, basic strokes, and what it means to 'feather' your paddle!